2024-learn/dns-deep-dive/README.md

       - The resolver has the knowledge of root servers due to its *root hints file* which is where the root servers are stored.
       - <https://www.internic.net/domain/named.root>
       - So long as the resolver has the information included in <https://www.internic.net/domain/named.root> this file, it will be able to contact the root servers whole trying to resolve a domain name for its client
-    - In a small office/ home office network, the DNS resolver is typically the router or an IP address provided by the Internet Service Provicer (ISP)
+    - In a small office/ home office network, the DNS resolver is typically the router or an IP address provided by the Internet Service Provider (ISP)
     - `ipconfig /all | findstr "DNS"`(Windows): to get the IP address of your DNS resolver; in Linux you can `cat /etc/resolv.conf`
     - Companies on the other hand, have their own DNS resolver.
     - It is also possible to use an open DNS resolver for your environment as long as a connection to the internet is established